InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### CMPs using the GVL

-Any time the CMP user interface is surfaced  to a user to provide transparency and request consent, the **current **version of the GVL must be used to populate the user interface – this includes first-time interactions and renewal interactions.
+Any time the CMP user interface is surfaced  to a user to provide transparency and request consent, the **current** version of the GVL must be used to populate the user interface – this includes first-time interactions and renewal interactions.
 When a user summons the CMP user interface manually to review their settings, the version of the GVL encoded in the TC String is used instead.

-Within a mobile in-app context where the current version of the GVL cannot be loaded because of a lack of Internet connectivity, the most recently cached version of the GVL may be used – The latest version of the GVL must be retrieved as soon as connectivity is restored.
+Within a mobile in-app context where the current version of the GVL cannot be loaded because of a lack of Internet connectivity, the most recently cached version of the GVL may be used – the latest version of the GVL must be retrieved as soon as connectivity is restored.

 CMPs must, of course, use specific versions of the GVL to determine if a CMP should be resurfaced to a user whom has a TC String encoded with a GVL version that is not the latest or if they are resurfacing the user interface upon the user’s request to review their settings.